Xilinx/ml-suite/classification_16-8b.md

 		\*Note: When running the test scripts, use sudo.
 AWS requires root (sudo) privileges to program the fpga.
 For more details, [click here][].

-5. Choose a script to run. and execute with sudo:
+5. Choose a script to run and execute with sudo:
 	```
 	/opt/caffe$ sudo ./run_googlenet_8b.sh
 	[output truncated]